garrettjoecox/scriptserver-event/README.md

 ```

 #### Server Start Event
-Fires when server finish loading
+Fires when server finishes starting
 ```javascript
 // Registers the event 'start' to the following function server.on('start', event => {